 One-on-One Peer Support

-Bright Pink’s PinkPal® program matches young women who are at high risk for breast and ovarian cancer with fellow High-Risk individuals.
+Bright Pink’s PinkPal® program matches young women who are at increased or high risk for breast and ovarian cancer with fellow at risk individuals.

 What is a PinkPal?

-For women who are at high risk, it can be helpful to form a network of peers to talk through tough decisions and support each other along the way.
+For women who are at increased or high risk, it can be helpful to form a network of peers to talk through tough decisions and support each other along the way.

 Bright Pink’s PinkPal matches women ages 18-45 years old who are at increased or high risk of breast and ovarian cancer with another increased or high-risk woman who has had similar experiences.
 Our program is a unique resource for women looking for personalized mentoring as they assess their personal risk and develop strategies to prevent breast and ovarian cancer, or detect them early.